$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Conclusion and outlook

 \section{Conclusion and outlook}

-The goal of this paper has been to answer the three questions posed in the introduction.
-We have seen that essentially (Q1) and (Q2) have positive answers if and only if $\rho$ satisfies weak and strong sensitivity to large losses on the set of excess returns, respectively.
+The goal of this paper has been to answer the four questions posed in the introduction.
+We have seen that essentially (Q1) has a positive answer if $\rho$ satisfies sensitivity to large expected losses on the set of excess returns.
+However, this axiom is not enough to avoid (strong) $\rho$-arbitrage, which is the main concern of the regulator.

-En passant, we have also discovered the key relationship between mean-$\rho$ portfolio selection and mean-$\rho^\infty$ portfolio selection, where $\rho^\infty$ is the \emph{smallest} positively homogeneous risk functional that dominates $\rho$.
-This relationship is in particular crucial for the dual characterisation of $\rho$-arbitrage (and hence ``no-$\rho$-arbitrage'' pricing, cf.~Remark \ref{rmk:applying dual char reg arb}(b)) when $\rho$ is a convex risk measure that admits a dual representation since it allows to lift the results on mean-$\rho$ portfolio selection from the coherent case to the convex case.
-We have illustrated this by applying our results to the important classes of OCE risk measures and $g$-adjusted ES risk measures.
+In order to characterise the absence of $\rho$-arbitrage, we discovered the key relationship between mean-$\rho$ portfolio selection and mean-$\rho^\infty$ portfolio selection, where $\rho^\infty$ is the \emph{smallest} positively homogeneous risk functional that dominates $\rho$.
+This relationship is crucial for the dual characterisation of $\rho$-arbitrage when $\rho$ is a convex risk measure since it allows to lift the results on mean-$\rho$ portfolio selection from the coherent case to the convex case.
+This link between $\rho$ and $\rho^\infty$ breaks in the case of strong $\rho$-arbitrage.
+Nevertheless, we were still able to derive a dual characterisation of strong $\rho$-arbitrage by using tools from convex analysis.

-But most importantly, the relationship between mean-$\rho$ portfolio selection and mean-$\rho^\infty$ portfolio selection has allowed us to fully answer (Q3), which is arguably the most important question, both in a primal and a dual fashion, culminating in Theorem \ref{thm:dual char SPS}.
-As a key example of a risk measure on $L^1$ suitable for portfolio selection, we have introduced the new risk measure \emph{Loss Sensitive Expected Shortfall} which is ``close'' to ES but strongly sensitive to large losses.

-The results and methodology in this paper open the way for many advances in risk management.
-For example the interplay between $\rho$ (star-shaped) and $\rho^\infty$ (positively homogeneous) is interesting, and has the potential to be utilised in other applications.
-Furthermore, the axioms of weak and strong sensitivity to large losses lead to a \emph{new} class of risk measures that are suitable for risk management/portfolio selection.
-It would be interesting to apply these risk measures to other problems in financial mathematics.
-In particular, it would be very worthwhile to study the properties of Loss Sensitive Expected Shortfall in more detail.